shakfu/embedded-micropython-cmake/README.md

-# embedded-micropython-cmake
+# micropython-embed-cmake example

-An attempt to embed micropython using static and shared libs with cmake.
+An example to illustrate how to embed micropython using static and shared libs with cmake.

 Currently only tested on macOS.